box/developer.box.com/content/guides/sso/quick-start/2-setup-okta.md

 1. Enter all appropriate user info.
 Under password, select **Set by admin** and input a password for the user.
 Also deselect the **User must change password on first login** option.
 You will use the username and password to log in.
-These settings will just be used for testing purposes and are not best practices for user creation and security.
+These settings will only be used for testing purposes and are not best practices for user creation and security.
 1. Click the **Save** button to create the user.